truenas/documentation/content/References/ThinProvisioning.md

 {{< trueimage src="/images/Reference/SparseZvolScreencap.png" alt="Zvol Sparse Setting" id="Zvol Sparse Setting" >}}

-Once a zvol has been created, the **Sparse** option cannot be changed through the GUI; the zvol must be recreated.
+Once a zvol is created, you cannot change the **Sparse** option through the GUI; you must recreate the zvol.

 ### Benefits of Thin Provisioning